FhlostonParadise/carsonfranklincom-a253a/content/_index.md

     type: section_hero
     title: 'More Detail, Less Noise'
     content: >
-      This site continues the story when 140 characters just isn't going to cut it.
+      This site continues the story when 140 characters just isn't enough.
 It also works as an archive and on-going narrative that is much easier to navigate than Social Media Newsfeeds.
   - section_id: about
     type: section_content
     title: About